Algoboy-Kevin/Simple-Dapps/README.md

 # Simple Dapps

 This application purpose is to ability to connect with the blockchain.
-The apps will request connection to your browser wallet (i.e metamask) and switch you to Avalance Network (AVAX)
+The apps will request connection to your browser wallet (i.e metamask) and switch you to Avalance Network (AVAX).
+[Click here to preview](https://algoboy-kevin.github.io/Simple-Dapps/)

 ## 🔧 Setting up local development